 The quiz is built for 14 and up.
 Below 14, the questions about flow and energy are harder to answer reliably, and the result is less load-bearing.
 For pre-teens (10 to 13), career-curiosity is best served by exposure (visit different workplaces, read about different careers, try different summer activities) rather than by quiz output.
 By 14 to 15, most teenagers can answer the quiz meaningfully and the result starts to be useful as an exploration anchor.

-25 questions, 3 minutes, free.
+26 questions, under 10 minutes, free.
 Returns an archetype and specific career directions tuned for high school stage.

 Get answers to common questions about career exploration for high school students